h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

  - phone_codes_GMT.txt - file that contains all GMT offsets
    + used by ADMIN_adjust_GMTnow_on_leads.pl script
    + has over 1,000 entries for various areacode/country/GMT combinations

- - ASTGUICLIENT Web admin pages - administration for ASTGUICLIENT
-   + must be installed on machine with PHP and MySQL enabled
-   + must be able to read/write/update to asterisk MySQL database
-   + welcome.php - just a welcome page
-   + admin.php - all admin functions for ASTGUICLIENT database
-   + user_stats.php - look at live user stats
-   + remote_inbound.php - custom script to grab parked inbound calls remotely
-   + inbound_popup.php - from remote_inbound page

  - astGUIclient web-client pages - web-only client app in agc folder
    + must be installed on machine with PHP and MySQL enabled